thoddnn/open-datagen/README.md

 # ⬜️ Open Datagen ⬜️

-**Open Datagen**, a steerable and high-quality data generation system for ML models training.
+**Open Datagen**, a steerable data generation system for ML models training.

 ## 🌱 Features

-- Generate data in any format
+- Generate data in the format you want
-- Craft custom templates with Pydantic models
+- Create custom templates with Pydantic models
-- Utilize predefined templates
+- Use predefined templates

 ## 📥 Installation